A Typical Logo Design Process

 A sheet of dotted grid paper with various hand-drawn logo sketches and the word 'maintainability' written multiple times in different styles.

-Alternatively, you can trust me to test and select the strongest candidates myself and refine them before presenting them to you as fully developed concept directions.
+Alternatively, you can rely on my standard process, where I evaluate and refine the strongest concepts internally before presenting them as fully developed directions.

 4. Development of the Concepts